-When the topic of potholing was last discussed at the September 2024 Board meeting, members recommended staff look at potholing methods and reasons why excavators pothole.
+When the topic of potholing was last discussed at the September 2024 board meeting, members recommended that staff look at potholing methods and reasons why excavators pothole.
 Staff began developing a Potholing Activity Matrix to assist excavators in determining an appropriate method for exposing buried facilities given the planned method of excavation.
 This matrix might serve as a tool for developing the Board's guidance through solicitation of stakeholder feedback.
+Staff released a survey about potholing methods and project types to gather more information to continue the development of the Potholing Activity Matrix and the Board's safe excavation standards for potholing.